ENROLLMENT IS CURRENTLY CLOSED

 First up, you’ll dive into The Clay Chronicles: My Journey in Clay, Influences and Ideas, and Curious Tools.

 Next is Preparing Clay, where I’ll walk you through the essential steps to get your clay ready for the wheel - the perfect start for setting you up for success.
-Then, on to Throwing Basics.

 In Throwing Basics, a 4-part lesson I'll demonstrate and describe in detail how to make 2 types of pots: the simple bowl and a cylinder-shaped cup.
 And each demo begins with centering options for you to try.